 You can build the links using:

-Summary: Appropriate and effective link building has always been an innovative and powerful attempt, demanding added value.
-But content is not only the method to add value to the internet.
+Summary: Appropriate and effective link building has always been an innovative and powerful attempt at demanding added value.
+Content, therefore is not the only method of adding value to the internet.

 Websites that were over optimized for selected keywords, pages with links from blog networks, trying to pass off highly spun gibberish as content; all these gimmicks to get links have been frowned upon and de-indexed.